Associate Professor, Urban Affairs and Planning (UAP)

 - Spatial Economics

 - UAP 5234: Urban Economy, Equity, and Society

-- UAP 5784: Financial Resilience: Capitalist and the History of Economic Ideas
+- UAP 5784: Financial Resilience: Capitalism and the History of Economic Ideas

-- Bieri, D. S. (forthcoming): “Central Banking and the Governance of Monetary Space,” in The Routledge Handbook of Financial Geography, by J. Knox-Hayes and D. Wojcik, Routledge, London and New York.
+- Bieri, D. S. (2021): “Central Banks and the Governance of Monetary Space,” in The Routledge Handbook of Financial Geography, by J. Knox-Hayes and D. Wojcik, pp. 483-509.
+Routledge, London and New York.

 - Bieri, D. S. and Dawkins, C. J. (2019): “Amenities, Affordability, and Housing Vouchers,” Journal of Regional Science 59: 56–82 (2019).

 - Bieri, D. S. (2017): “Managing `Cataclysmic Money': How Financial Regulation Matters for the Future of U.S. Housing Policy”, Housing Policy Debate, 27(3): 476-482.